Amanibits/Secure-Instant-Messaging-Application-End-to-End-Encrypted-Chat-/README.md

 - RSA public key is retrieved from db, while private key is locally stored in the computer.
 - encryption and decryption of AES using RSA public and private keys.

+### Phase 4 (Complete)
+- Every message is hashed with SHA-256
+- Hash is signed using sender’s private RSA key (RSA-PSS)
+- Signature is sent together with the encrypted message
+- Receiver recomputes hash and verifies using sender’s public key
+- Display whether the message is authentic or has been tampered with

 ---